 If you deploy a service in multiple regions, requests will be routed to the nearest edge location to the end-users.
 The request will then be routed to the nearest core location where you deployed your service.

 When you deploy a new Service and want to make it accessible publicly, you need to define on which port it listens and on which HTTP Path your Service should be exposed.
 All requests will be proxyfied to the port you selected and load-balanced between your instances.

 Routing rules are evaluated at the Edge to route requests to the right core location depending on where the service lives.

-To make sure your Services are always up and running, Koyeb automatically perform health checks on your services.
+To make sure your Services are always up and running, Koyeb automatically performs health checks on your services.
 Health checks are currently done using TCP connections, the service is marked as healthy if the TCP handshake fully completes.
 Health-checks are performed every 10 seconds.